-Barca exploits set pieces in 2-1 comeback win at Leganés
+Barca exploits set-pieces in comeback at Leganés, Bale booed

 Leganés was still close to taking a point until midfielder Rubén Pérez knocked a Barcelona corner toward his own net, allowing substitute Vidal to tap in the winner with 11 minutes left.

-“It hurts because they got us on set pieces,” said Leganés coach Javier Aguirre after his second game in charge of the small Madrid-based side.
+“It hurts because they got us on set-pieces,” said Leganés coach Javier Aguirre after his second game in charge of the small Madrid-based side.
 “That is completely my fault.
-I have to tell my players how I want them to defend set pieces better.”
+I have to tell my players how I want them to defend set-pieces better.”

 LATE CANALES